Greenville Real Estate Market Statistics

 Is Greenville in a buyer’s or seller’s market right now?

-Greenville is a seller’s market in August 2021
+Greenville is a balanced market in April 2023

 Is it a good time to buy a home in Greenville, SC?